Go to content

 FAMILY FUN DAY

-Raheen GAA Club will host a Family Fun Day on Sunday 4th May.
+Raheen GAA Club will host a Family Fun Day this Sunday 4th May.
 Parade from the Village starting about 1:30pm with many events taking place.

 Ballinagar Planning Group